 7. Boost Career Opportunities in a Globalized World

 Arabic is increasingly valuable in international business, diplomacy, journalism, law, healthcare, and intelligence sectors.
 For Muslim professionals in the US, UK, Canada, and Australia, Arabic fluency can open doors to roles in the Middle East, North Africa, and within international organizations.
-According to the U.S. Department of State, Arabic is classified as a ‘Critical Need Language’ — making it one of the most in-demand and highest-paying foreign language skills for government and diplomatic careers.
+Arabic has long been classified by the U.S. government among its strategically critical languages for diplomatic and government careers, reflecting sustained demand for Arabic fluency in these fields.

 9. Make Quran Memorization (Hifz) More Effective